-Obviously, technology taking over at least a part of effort could be a great help.
-After organizing her own wedding and moving through all the path, Tubik designer Olga Popova decided to think over the interface solutions for the Wedding Planner app, a virtual assistant for those who would like to have the perfectly organized wedding.
-Having felt all the problems and wishes of the target audience for this sort of a digital product, she didn’t want to waste the experience and transformed it into a simple and functional UI concept.
+Obviously, technology taking over at least a part of the effort could be a great help.
+After organizing her own wedding and moving through all the paths, Tubik designer Olga Popova decided to think over the interface solutions for the Wedding Planner app, a virtual assistant for those who would like to have a perfectly organized wedding.
+Having felt all the problems and wishes of the target audience for this sort of digital product, she didn’t want to waste the experience and transformed it into a simple and functional UI concept.

 UI/UX design for a simple and multifunctional wedding planner and task manager.

-Organizing such a big and important event as a wedding, the participants of the process know that they should be ruled by cold and focused mind instead of romantic flare and butterflies in the stomach.
-Forgetting little details or planning the time wrongly can spoil all the celebration.
-That is the core idea behind the app user interface: its main aim is enabling users to plan the tasks and mark them easily and quickly.
-Moreover, the designer had to consider that the app could be used by people of different age, physical abilities and tech literacy, so the functionality and operability had to be based on simple and clear solutions.
+Organizing such a big and important event as a wedding, the participants of the process know that they should be ruled by a cold and focused mind instead of a romantic flare and butterflies in the stomach.
+Forgetting little details or planning the time wrongly can spoil the celebration.
+That is the core idea behind the app user interface: its main aim is to enable users to plan tasks and mark them easily and quickly.
+Moreover, the designer had to consider that the app could be used by people of different ages, physical abilities, and tech literacy, so the functionality and operability had to be based on simple and clear solutions.

 As the content of the app is mostly presented with short copy blocks and readability is the core factor, the light background was chosen as a basis.
 Colored sections also were accomplished in a color palette using tender pastel colors and hues as well as applying gradients.
-This choice of color combinations set the appropriate mood of the general wedding theme usually associated with delicacy, softness and sophistication.
-Moreover, such a general palette enabled the designer to add prominent and easily visible contrast for call-to-action elements: this is particularly important as the approach supporting the fast visual perception of the core elements for the apps which are often used on-the-go.
+This choice of color combinations set the appropriate mood for the general wedding theme, usually associated with delicacy, softness, and sophistication.
+Moreover, such a general palette enabled the designer to add prominent and easily visible contrast for call-to-action elements: this is particularly important as the approach supports the fast visual perception of the core elements for the apps, which are often used on the go.

-Therefore, this clear and simple app can be a real cure and reliable helping hand for wedding organizers.
-Its usability is based on the non-distracting color palette, readable copy blocks, quick classification of the tasks and instant access to contacting people responsible for their accomplishment.
+Therefore, this clear and simple app can be a real cure and a reliable helping hand for wedding organizers.
+Its usability is based on the non-distracting color palette, readable copy blocks, quick classification of the tasks, and instant access to contacting people responsible for their accomplishment.